- Do I Need To Be Part Of A Cycling Association Or Club To Race?

 Can anyone race the Pro Stage?

-The Pro Stages are only open to experienced U23, Elite & Masters riders.
+The Pro Stages are only open to experienced U21, Elite & Masters riders.

 How do results work at events with a Pro Stage?

-So if you’re in Pro, you still get the elite category classification and ranking among all elite riders who complete the 3 stages.
+So if you’re in PRO, you still get the your category classification and ranking among all same-category riders who complete the 3 stages.
+More info here.

-Why is the Pro Stage generally only offered on a Sunday?
+Why is the Pro Stage only offered on a Sunday?

-Generally, the Pro Stage is offered only on a Sunday as we want to accommodate riders who are able to choose to specifically race on the Saturday instead.
+The PRO Stage is offered only on a Sunday as we want to accommodate riders who are able to choose to specifically race on the Saturday instead.
 This is because we know that some riders prefer that, because it is generally perceived that if a Pro Stage is offered the types of riders participating in it race at a higher pace, which creates potentially a more intense racing atmosphere – which some other riders prefer to avoid.
+More info here.

 Can we practice the trails?